taurusilver7/youtube-UI/README.md

 - Wrap the App component with persistStore & add the persistor as props.
 The application will remain persistant with te login.

+- To add google Authentcation to the project, add a firebase project and google Provider to the react application.
+Post the user details to the server, to create the sign-in method with google in the auth controller.

 - Create a videoSlice in the store for handling video related actions.

-- To add google Authentcation to the project, add a firebase project and google Provider to the react application.
+- In the Video page, employ useLocation() hook from react-router-dom to trace the url path. split the path name to get the video_url into the recommandation cards.
+- Set two states to manage the video & channels, and fetch the data from server.

 ## Available Scripts